 - The following pages set out the Stebbing Neighbourhood Plan proposed additional new housing allocations for the Parish.
 The sites have been assessed in accordance with the NPPF guidance in paragraphs 67-71 and as to whether they are deliverable, ie available, suitable and achievable.
 In this regard the sites have been independently assessed by Urban Vision Enterprise CIC, as set out in their report: Stebbing- Site Appraisals, prepared in April 2019.
-This assessment followed a review of sites put forward in the two UDC 'call for sites' exercise in 2015 and 2018, suggestions put forward by local residents as part of the Village Questionnaire and a sift of potential options following consideration of the evidence base, opportunities and constraints.
+This assessment followed a review of sites put forward in the two UDC 'call for sites' exercises in 2015 and 2018, suggestions put forward by local residents as part of the Village Questionnaire and a sift of potential options following consideration of the evidence base, opportunities and constraints.
 This included the findings of the Landscape Appraisal, the Heritage Assessment and analysis of proximity and convenience of sites to the services and facilities in the village centre.
 Subsequently a shortlist of 21 potential sites, as shown on Plan 1 of the Urban Vision report, were independently assessed and ranked using a well-tested site assessment methodology using a traffic light system as set out in section 4 of their report.
 Finally, those sites considered by the Parish Council to perform well were subject to consultation with the landowners to ensure that they were available.
 One owner did not want his site to be included and it was therefore omitted from the proposed allocations.
-In addition, the land east of Warehouse Villas, that had not been selected, was subsequently subject to a resolution by UDC to grant outline planning permission in December 2019 for 17 dwellings, subject to conpletion of a s106 agreement and conditions. - 10.4 The following sites as shown on Map 10 and the Policies Map (18) are considered to be suitable, available and achievable for development.
+Another site put forward by the landowners for a proposed allocation, which involved the conversion of a Grade II listed barn for the provision of 1-2 dwellings, was subject to concerns by Historic England that it could lead to harm to the heritage asset, owing to the potentially intrusive nature of converting such structures to residential accommodation.
+Following advice from UDC, the Parish Council decided to delete this site as a proposed allocation, but the landowner would still have the right to submit an application for planning permission and listed building consent.
+In addition, the land east of Warehouse Villas, that had not been selected, was subsequently subject to a resolution by UDC to grant outline planning permission in December 2019 for 17 dwellings, subject to conpletion of a s106 agreement and conditions. - 10.4 The following sites as shown on Map 10 and the Policies Map (17) are considered to be suitable, available and achievable for development.

 Site name Assessment number Allocation Dwellings

 Garden/Paddock adj: to Watch House 7 STEB:H1 4-5

 Land West of Brick Kiln Farm 13 STEB:H2 3

 Hornsea Lodge, Bran End 19 STEB:H3 2-3

-Barn at Priors Hall, Church End, Brookend Road 3 STEB:H4 1-2

-Meadowbrook, Mill Lane 2 STEB:H5 1-2
+Meadowbrook, Mill Lane 2 STEB:H4 1-2

-Land at Elmcroft, the Downs 15 STEB:H6 2-3
+Land at Elmcroft, the Downs 15 STEB:H5 2-5

-Meadow Stebbing Green 20 STEB:H7 2
+Meadow, Stebbing Green 20 STEB:H6 2

-Total 15-20
+Total 14-20

 - 10.5 Allocation of these sites would enable delivery of up to 20 new homes in Stebbing Parish.
-These will be in addition to the 52 homes on the sites listed in the table at paragraph 10.2. - 10.6 As a consequence of the housing proposals in this NP and the fact that it provides for a supply of housing that meets the indicative UDC housing requirement, paragraph 146 of the NPPF is satisfied.
-Therefore, this means that as soon as UDC can demonstrate a 3 year land supply, there would be an up-to-date plan for Stebbing, which will assist in resisting speculative housing development proposals.
+These will be in addition to the 52 homes on the sites listed in the table at paragraph 10.2. - 10.6 As a consequence of the housing proposals in this NP and the fact that it provides for a supply of housing that meets the indicative UDC housing requirement, paragraph 14b of the NPPF is satisfied.
+Therefore, this means that since UDC can (as of April 2020) demonstrate greater than a 3 year land supply, there would be an up-to-date plan for Stebbing, which will assist in resisting speculative housing development proposals.
 In fact the overall housing proposals in this NP are in excess of the indicative requirement and therefore provide flexibility in the NP period.